A Framework for Deconstructing and Improving Product Lines Strategies

 Supply chain management has a strategy.
 Sales has a strategy.
 Manufacturing has a strategy.
 Plus, companies can stress strategies for areas like brand management, engineering, information technology, and human resources.
 Each functional strategy has its own goals and approaches.
 In good execution, each will link to the others and align with business strategy goals and objectives.

-Product strategy is always important within the linkage.
+Product line strategy is always important within the linkage.
 Products connect businesses to customers and enable revenue.
 This is crucial to all for-profit businesses.
 It is hard to think of a good business strategy without contribution from at least one product or offering.

-Sadly, many managers do not understand product strategy.
+Sadly, many managers do not understand product line strategy.
 Most recognize it as positioning products in specific market segments.
 Perceptions toward price and performance are key.
 Smart product managers can do much using this view.
 Price can relate to perceived value in different ways.
 And, performance can take on many attributes with different dimensions.
-Product strategy, however, is more.
+Product line strategy, however, is more.

 The most common error is thinking product strategy is singular in nature.
 It is not.
 For existing businesses, product related strategy is about a line of products.
 It is plural, not singular.
 In large companies it often about multiple product lines.
 Except for unique conditions, a company that sticks to just one product offering will not be around for long.